Babtsov/learning/django/README.md

 `sqlmigrate` command takes migration names and returns their SQL
 `check` checks for any problem in the project
 `shell` enter the django shell
+`createsuperuser` create super user for the admin site

 ## Make a model change
 * Change your models (in models.py).